Bank Reconciliation

-Contacts in Xero can be setup with "default" account codes for sales and purchases.
-If set, Xero will use these to pre-populate the account code fields during bank statement reconciliation.
+Contacts in Xero can be setup with "default" account codes and tax types for sales and purchases.
+If set, Xero will use these to pre-populate the account code or tax type fields during bank statement reconciliation.
 For contacts that your client has a recurring relationship with (e.g. a supplier that bills monthly), setting these defaults in Xero can dramatically speed up the reconciliation process:

-Figuring out what contacts are eligible for setting up a default code in Xero can be time consuming.
-This Xavier system analyses each contact's transaction history and searches for contacts where either sales or purchase invoices have been consistently assigned the same account code, and presents these up to you in a handy list:
+Figuring out which contacts are eligible for setting up these defaults can be time consuming.
+This Precision system analyses each contact's transaction history and searches for contacts where either sales or purchase invoices have been consistently assigned the same account code or tax type, and presents these up to you in a handy list:

-You can review the transaction history of these contacts and decide whether or not to apply Xavier's suggestion.
+You can review the transaction history of these contacts and decide whether or not to apply Precision's suggestion.

-Clicking Set as default does what is says on the tin - Xavier will prompt you to confirm before setting the suggested account code in Xero as the default for either Sales or Purchases:
+Clicking Set as default does what is says on the tin - Precision will prompt you to confirm before setting the suggested code in Xero as the default for either Sales or Purchases: